gowenrw/ceres_awx/roles/ceres_localenv/README.md

-ceres_prereq
+ceres_localenv
 ============

-This role will get a vm ready as a target for the ceres_awx project.
+This role will update a vms local environment as needed by use case (e.g., ansible control node).

 Requirements
 ------------